NICMx/Jool/doc/usr/op-static-bindings.markdown

 So what we have here is, the IPv6 nodes can see a HTTP server by querying 1::1 on port 80.
 What we want is to make it available to the outside via the 1.2.3.4 address on port 5678 (We'll use a different port simply because we can).

-You cannot tell the NAT64 the static bindings during module insertion because that'd be very cumbersome, so we devised a [userspace client](userspace-app.html) for you to talk to Jool with.
-Install following the steps outlined [here](userspace-app.html#introduction).

-Now to actually create the mapping, you have to run something in the lines of this:
+To create a mapping, you have to ask the [userspace application](usr-install.html) something in the lines of this:

 {% highlight bash %}
 $ jool --bib --add <protocols> --bib6=<Ipv6 address>#<"IPv6" port> --bib4=<IPv4 address>#<"IPv4" port>